wapdat/data-sanitiser/README.md

 >... there is no definitive list of attributes, indeed the challenge is with modern technology/data sources is that new attributes are continually being created, e.g. Geolocation data, timestamp data, descriptive data that can identify an individual – male, Kiwi accent, blue jeans with turnups, blue open neck sweater, black Doc Martin boots, MildMay pub, Islington 5.30pm Friday May 25

 ### Current sanitisation capabilities

+Refer to the tests to understand exactly what these data items mean and how wide the matcing works.

   * UK postcode
   * US social security number